Spica-Vir/Spica-Vir.github.io/_posts/2022-01-17-CRYSTAL17 Resources.md

 [**J-ICE**](http://j-ice.sourceforge.net/) - *Not tested* A web-based, crystallographic version of [Jmol](http://jmol.sourceforge.net/).

-[**DL Visualize (DLV)**](http://www.cse.clrc.ac.uk/cmg/DLV/) **Not maintained anymore**.
-Developed in Daresbury laboratory.
-Its website has been unavailable since late 2021, so regarded as not maintained even though there are rumors that there is a plan to re-write codes of DLV.
+[**DL Visualize (DLV)**](https://gitlab.com/bmgcsc/dlv3-release) Developed in Daresbury laboratory, mainly by B. Searle.
+There was a release webpage which requires registration, but due to unknown reasons, now instead of the webpage, its repository is accessible, so currently it is open-source and free of charge.

 [**FINDSYM**](https://stokes.byu.edu/iso/findsym.php) - Identify the space group from a CIF structure file and provide fractional coordinates of all the nonequivalent atomic sites.